Cameronsplaze/AWS-ContainerManager/README.md

 You have to clean up all the leaf stacks first, then the base stack.

-If your config has [Volume.RemovalPolicy](TODO LINK THIS WHEN IT EXISTS) set to `RETAIN` (the default), it'll keep the server files inside AWS but still remove the stack.
+If your config has [Volume.KeepOnDelete](/Examples/README.md#volumeskeepondelete) set to `True` (the default), it'll keep the server files inside AWS but still remove the stack.

 ```bash
 # Destroying one leaf: